sai-970335/banking-app/README.md

-- > first we have to create account for a user and then we have to preform banking operations
-  > user can check the bank balance
-  > user can withdraw and deposit money
+: Developed a backend for bank application using spring boot, that allows users to create account and withdraw money, deposit money and delete account as needed and also allowing such actions get account by id.
+This uses express and MySQL database for the backend.